divio/divio-cloud-docs/introduction/django-02-create-project.rst

 ..  note::

-    This tutorial is intended to introduce the basics of working with Divio, using Django as an example. **It is not a tutorial for Django**.
+    This tutorial is intended for newcomers to the Divio platform.
+If you're already familiar with the basics of Divio, see our guide :ref:`How to create and deploy a Django project <django-create-deploy>`, which shows step-by-step how to create and deploy a Twelve-factor Django project including Postgres or MySQL, and cloud media storage using S3.

 ..  include:: includes/02-create-1-set-up.rst